 Fionn's smile widened.
 He hummed again, pulling ahead, eager.

-They passed Old Kerra's workshop where ash bread baked in the morning hearth.
-Heat rose from the open doorway.
-The smell: bitter, acrid, coating the back of the throat like smoke you could eat.
+They passed Old Kerra's home where ash bread baked in the morning hearth.
+Heat rose from the open doorway, carrying the smell, bitter and acrid, coating the back of the throat like smoke you could eat.
 A woman passing turned her head away from it, pulled her scarf across her nose.

 Fionn breathed it in, deep, and his face eased.